franciscozorrilla/EMBOMicroCom/exercises/exercise_3.md

 # 🧫 3.
 Explore effect of interactions as a function of media composition

 We have already simulated the effect of switching carbon sources on the metabolic interactions.
-In this exercise we will further explore modifications to the media by tweaking components such as amino acids, vitamins, and ions.
+In this exercise we will further explore modifications to the media by tweaking the amino acid supply in the environment.

+## 🥼 Run 3 additional computational experiments

+Run each simulation on your own machine as shown in the following code chunks.

 #### 🥦 Low amino acid environment with lactose as carbon source